-duo parnas is the stunning collaboration of the intensely musical sisters, violinist Madalyn Parnas and cellist Cicely Parnas.
+duo parnas is the stunning collaboration of supremely musical sisters, violinist Madalyn Parnas and cellist Cicely Parnas.
 Their profound artistry speaks of their life-long partnership and performance career.
-First officially recognized in Carnegie Hall with a 1st prize win at the 2008 International Chamber Music Ensemble Competition, the duo soon after earned rave reviews in The New York Times for their performances rife with excitement and flawless technique. “… the duo parnas gave a stunning account of Martinu’s lively, sometimes prickly Duo for Violin and Cello.
+Officially recognized in Carnegie Hall with a 1st prize win at the 2008 International Chamber Music Ensemble Competition, the duo soon earned rave reviews in The New York Times for their exciting and technically flawless performances. “… the duo parnas gave a stunning account of Martinu’s lively, sometimes prickly Duo for Violin and Cello.
 The intricate give-and-take between the cello and violin lines was perfectly balanced and suffused with … electricity and drama ...”
-“The duo parnas gave … an electrifying reading, couching it in a lush tone and executing its complex interplay with pinpoint precision."
-The release of two internationally acclaimed recordings further catalyzed the worldwide performance success of duo parnas, a success that serves as a testament to their undeniable sibling synergy on stage.
+Another review stated, “The duo parnas gave … an electrifying reading, couching it in a lush tone and executing its complex interplay with pinpoint precision."
+The release of two internationally acclaimed recordings further catalyzed the worldwide performance success of the duo, a success that serves as a testament to their undeniable sibling synergy on stage.

-duo parnas has toured as guest soloists with the French Orchestre National des Pays de la Loire under John Axelrod, performing a trilogy of Saint-Saëns’ works.
-In a six concert tour of the Loire Valley, Madalyn performed the Violin Concerto No.3, Cicely his Cello Concerto in A Minor, and together the beautiful duo concerto, La Muse et Le Poète.
-They performed numerous times as artists-in-residence at the 2013 El Paso Pro-Musica Festival, including performances as soloists with the El Paso Symphony Orchestra and in chamber music concerts.
-Previous appearances as duo soloists with orchestra include the New York String Orchestra under the baton of Jaime Laredo, the Hudson Valley Philharmonic conducted by Randall Fleisher, and Albany Symphony Orchestra led by David Alan Miller, among many others.
+The duo parnas has toured as guest soloists with the French Orchestre National des Pays de la Loire under John Axelrod, performing a trilogy of Saint-Saëns’ works.
+In a six-concert tour of the Loire Valley, Madalyn performed the Violin Concerto No. 3, Cicely his Cello Concerto in A Minor, and together the beautiful duo concerto, La Muse et Le Poète.
+They performed numerous times as artists-in-residence at the 2013 El Paso Pro-Musica Festival, including performances as soloists with the El Paso Symphony Orchestra and in many chamber music concerts.
+Previous appearances as duo soloists with orchestra include the New York String Alumni Orchestra under the baton of Jaime Laredo, the Hudson Valley Philharmonic conducted by Randall Fleisher, and the Albany Symphony Orchestra led by David Alan Miller.

-Recording for Sheffield Lab, duo parnas has released two CDs with a third available in the spring of 2014.
-Parnas Double (2008) includes music by Handel-Halvorsen, Kodaly, Ravel, and Tcherepnin; Gare du Nord (2010) concentrates on music inspired by Parisian culture, featuring works by Martinu, Milhaud, Glière, Fennelly, and Honegger; and most recently, duo parnas NOW! presents duos written by living composers Auerbach, Bolcom, Moravec, and Wuorinen, among others.
+Recording for Sheffield Lab, the duo parnas has released two CDs with a third available in July 2014.
+Parnas Double (2008) includes music by Handel-Halvorsen, Kodaly, Ravel, and Tcherepnin; Gare du Nord (2010) concentrates on music inspired by Parisian culture, featuring works by Martinu, Milhaud, Glière, Fennelly, and Honegger; and most recently, duo parnas NOW presents duos written by living composers Auerbach, Bolcom, Moravec, and Wuorinen, among others.
 Additionally, the duo performs on The Other Side of Time (Albany Records, 2012).
-This collection of works by Brian Fennelly includes his duo concerto, Fantasia Concertante, written for and performed live by duo parnas.
+This collection of works by Brian Fennelly includes his duo concerto, Fantasia Concertante, written for and performed live by the duo parnas with the Indiana University New Music Ensemble directed by David Dzubay.
+Fantasia Concertante was also recorded with the Fauxharmonic Orchestra, an orchestra of digital instruments conducted by Paul Henry Smith.

 "The duo parnas [...] gave the piece an electrifying reading, couching it in a lush tone and executing its complex interplay with pinpoint precision."